openstack/nova-specs/specs/liberty/approved/novaclient-api-microversions.rst

 * The client makes a connection to Nova, not specifying the HTTP header X-OpenStack-Nova-API-Version
 * Nova does not see the X-OpenStack-Nova-API-Version HTTP header
-* Nova communicates using 2.1 microversion, which is equal to v2.0 (stable/kilo) of the REST API, and all communication with the client uses that version of the interface.
+* If Nova supports 2.1 microversion, which is equal to v2.0 (stable/kilo) of
+  the REST API, Nova makes all communications with the client use that version of the interface.
+If microversion 2.1 support is dropped, Nova will return a proper exception, which the client should show to the user.

 Use Case 3A: New Client communicating with Nova V2.0 (not user-specified)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+[cli specific use case]
 This is the where the user does not request a particular microversion to a
 new client that support microversions and tries to communicate with an old
 Nova.